DILiS-lab/loopdetect/README.md

 ## Workflow and documentation

-Function documentation is available at PyPI or on the LoopDetect pages, https://kabaum.gitlab.io/loopdetect/.
+Function documentation is available on the LoopDetect pages, https://kabaum.gitlab.io/loopdetect/.
 There, you can also find a detailed [workflow description](https://kabaum.gitlab.io/loopdetect/workflow.html).

 ## Licensing